Promoting British Values

 Our “Thinking Hats” serve as a wonderful tool for helping children to voice their own views and opinions, listen to and respect the views of others, discuss and debate in a safe and structured environment and think deeply about the “big questions” in life.
 Through the use of the thinking hats an ethos of respect, tolerance and self-worth is created.

 Our history curriculum is designed to help children set their lives in context.
 Our topics illustrate how “Britain” has developed as a result of many peoples from many other parts of the world coming together and continuing to do so, to settle on these islands.
-The influence of Roman and Viking settlers and the impact of the British Empire are just two examples of where these themes are explored.
+The influence of Roman and Viking settlers and the impact of the British Empire are examples of where these themes are explored.

 Many visitors come to our school to run workshops or give talks.
 These include our community police and the magistrates who talk to our children about the importance of respecting our laws and the rights of all people.
 This is reflected in our everyday practice where children create together their classroom rules and draw up class contracts.